|Countries, regions, river basins|

-The Jordan River Basin is a transboundary basin with a total area of about 18 500 km2 of which 40 percent is located in Jordan, 37 percent in Israel, 10 percent in the Syrian Arab Republic, 9 percent in the West Bank, and 4 percent in Lebanon (Lehner et al, 2008) (Table 1 and Map).
+The Jordan River Basin is a transboundary basin with a total area of about 18 500 km2 of which 40 percent is located in Jordan, 37 percent in Israel, 10 percent in the Syrian Arab Republic, 9 percent in the West Bank, and 4 percent in Lebanon (Lehner et al, 2008) (Table 1).
 The headwater of the 250 km long Jordan River originates from three rivers, the Dan, the Banias and the Hasbani, which merge at a point 5 km south of the northern Israeli border then flow south through the Hula Valley to join Lake Tiberias.
 With the outflow of the Jordan River from Lake Tiberias, the Lower Jordan River receives the water from its main tributary, the Yarmouk River.
 The Yarmouk River originates in Jordan, then forms the border between Jordan and the Syrian Arab Republic and then between Jordan and Israel, before flowing into the Lower Jordan River.
 The river then continues flowing south, forming the border between Israel and the West Bank to the west and Jordan to the east and finally ends in the Dead Sea (Green Cross Denmark, 2006).

 Ecosystems in the region are extremely diverse, ranging from sub-humid Mediterranean environments to arid climates across very small distances.
 Climate projections for the eastern Mediterranean indicate future aridification (GLOWA, 2007).
 The average annual precipitation in the basin is estimated at 380 mm, although it varies all along the basin area (New et al, 2002).
 The Upper Basin, north of Lake Tiberias, has an annual precipitation of up to 1 400 mm, while the Lower Jordan Basin has an average annual precipitation rate of 100 mm only at its southern end.
 The largest part of the fertile land in the basin is located in Jordan and the West Bank, along the eastern and western banks of the Jordan River and the side wadis, in an area with annual rainfall of less than 350 mm.
 Other portions of the catchment area in the Syrian Arab Republic and Israel enjoy higher annual rainfall, more than 500 mm per year (Venot et al, 2006).
 The average annual temperature of the entire Jordan River Basin is around 18 ºC.
 The average temperature of the Jordan River Basin in January is 9 ºC, although it can drop to 5 ºC in the coldest places.
 In August, the average temperature of the Jordan River Basin reaches 26 ºC, rising to 30 ºC in the hottest places (New et al, 2002).